Meet the Staff and Volunteers

-Rachel helped manage MAP ministry's website while in high school and at college.
-She took over management of the website after getting married and moving to Columbus, Ohio in May of 2013.
+Rachel helped manage MAP ministry's website pages while in high school and at college.
+She then took over management of the website and social media pages after getting married and moving to the Columbus, Ohio area in May of 2013.
 She is Joe Keim's daughter and enjoys being able to contribute to the ministry on a daily basis.

 Rachel Arnold, Staff

 Rachel and her husband, Emery, have three children: Evan, Paden, and Cameron.
 In 2014, Rachel earned her Bachelor's in Psychology from Liberty University.